Blog

 My clients describe me as “compassionate,” “nonjudgmental,” and “someone who once mentioned attachment theory in a way that made sense.”

-I offer a safe, inclusive, and affirming space for all identities, including neurodivergent, BIPOC, LGBTQIA2S+, and people who have read The Body Keeps the Score but still aren’t sure what their body is saying.
+I offer a safe, inclusive, and affirming space for all, including people who have read The Body Keeps the Score but still aren’t sure what their body is saying.

 Let’s connect — because healing isn’t linear, but your therapist’s font choices can be.